 So for those of you throwing Star Wars parties in the near future, you can make these great R2D2 cups to with very little effort.
 See for yourself…

-- White cups with lids (which are available here.)
+- 12oz white cups with lids

 - 8 ½ x 11 white ink jet labels or white paper and double stick tape (if you use paper and tape, apply the double stick tape to the back of both labels and then apply them as instructed below)

 - Scissors (optional: paper trimmer and/or circle cutter)

 Step 1 Print Image

 - Print out R2-D2 image on ink jet label or paper.
 You can download the label here.
 There are 3 cup labels per sheet.